 The pillars of Dutch society were Protestant, Roman Catholic, and Socialist, with each about 30% of the population.
 The Protestants themselves were further divided into smaller identity groups.
 The remaining 10% of the Dutch were liberal.
 The Dutch liberals were less organised and opposed pillarisation, but they too had their own political parties, newspapers and broadcasters.

 Strong communities are close-knit, have shared norms and values based on ideology or religion, and come with social obligations.
-The pillar organisations focused exclusively on their own communities.
+The pillar organisations focused on their own communities.
 This happened in other places in Europe too.
-Nowadays, similar models exist in Northern Ireland, Switzerland, Austria, Cyprus, Lebanon and Malaysia.
+Nowadays, similar arrangements exist in Northern Ireland, Switzerland, Austria, Cyprus, Lebanon and Malaysia.

 Nevertheless, the same laws applied to everyone.
 And the curricula of Protestant, Roman Catholic, and public schools were nearly the same as everyone was preparing for the same state exams.

 To make pillarisation successful, the overarching identity, for instance, the nation, should be strong, and the intensity of the identity conflict should be low.
 Western Christianity, which includes both Protestantism and Roman Catholicism, features a separation of worldly and religious affairs, so religious beliefs did not conflict with submission to a state.

 The Dutch are famous for their tolerance.
 The identity groups minded their own affairs.
 After 1800, there was no civil war in the Netherlands, nor was it close at any time.
 Leadership was important.
 The leaders of the pillars were willing to compromise, and the members merely followed their leaders.